dotnet/docs-maui/docs/fundamentals/datatemplate.md

 </ContentPage>
 ```

 In this example, the `DataTemplate` is assigned to the `CollectionView.ItemTemplate` property by using the `StaticResource` markup extension.
-While the `DataTemplate` is defined in the page's `ResourceDictionary`, it could also be defined at the control-level or app-level.
+While the `DataTemplate` is defined in the page's <xref:Microsoft.Maui.Controls.ResourceDictionary>, it could also be defined at the control-level or app-level.

 ## Create a DataTemplateSelector